Elite Research University

 ✓ Strong (~88/100)

 "I grew up translating — not just language, but between my parents' expectations and American high school culture, between my neighborhood and the academic competitions I was bused across the city to reach.
 That double literacy taught me to find what's actually being said underneath what's literally being said.
-It's how I read texts, teams, and rooms."
+At Medill, I want to use it to cover communities whose stories get flattened every time a national outlet parachutes in."

 Ready to improve your essay?